francescodelprato/francescodelprato.github.io/index.md

 I received my degree in Economics and Social Sciences at [Bocconi University](https://www.unibocconi.it/wps/wcm/connect/bocconi/sitopubblico_it/albero+di+navigazione/home).
 I am also a Fellow at [Istituto Bruno Leoni](https://www.brunoleoni.it), a market-oriented think-tank based in Milan.

-### Research
+#### Research

-I am mainly interested in macro-labor economics with administrative microdata, adopting a mix of structural and reduced-form approaches.
+I am mainly interested in _macro-labor_ economics with _administrative microdata_, adopting a mix of structural and reduced-form approaches.

 My research currently focuses on _labor market dynamic_, _firms productivity_, and _public policy_ and primarily uses the data from the [VisitINPS Scholars](https://www.inps.it/dati-ricerche-e-bilanci/attivita-di-ricerca/programma-visitinps-scholars) program.